George Kousoulas, NCARB

 As a design professional with extensive construction background, Mr. Kousoulas has been able to meld the three legs of development, design and construction into thoughtful and profitable properties in the residential, office, and hospitality markets.

 He holds a Master of Science in Architecture from the Massachusetts Institute of Technology and a Bachelor of Architecture from the University of Miami.

 Anthony Pins, LEED AP

-Prior to joining BLOCK53, Mr. Pins worked in urban planning and policy analysis, where in various capacities he contributed to the creation of civic plans and reported on the efficacy of economic development initiatives.
-More recently, he has ventured into publishing and book design, including a collaboration with the internationally renowned Chinese artist Ai Weiwei as the editor and designer of the monograph, Ai Weiwei: Spatial Matters—Art Architecture and Activism, from MIT Press and Tate Publishing.
+Prior to joining BLOCK53, Mr. Pins worked in urban planning and policy analysis, where he contributed to civic master plans and reported on the efficacy of economic development initiatives.
+He has also ventured into publishing and book design, including a collaboration with the internationally renowned artist Ai Weiwei as the editor and designer of the monograph, Ai Weiwei: Spatial Matters—Art Architecture and Activism, from MIT Press and Tate Publishing.